Ontology Reasoning with Deep Neural Networks

 While the original task considered reasoning about countries' locations only, we augmented the problem scenario with three classes that represent the types of individuals that occur, that is, countries, regions, and subregions.
 Irrespective of the considered version of the problem, none of these are ever provided as facts, and thus always have to be predicted as part of the reasoning problem.
 To that end, just like it is the case for some of the relations, classes cannot always be inferred via the ontology.
 This is the case, for example, if a region does not have any subregions at all, which means that we cannot leverage the transitivity of the located-in relation.

 Every time we created a sample, we randomly selected 20 countries, and removed information about them, as required by the considered problem setting.
 In doing so, we ensured that every test country has at least one neighbor that is not part of the test set itself.
-We created two such samples for evaluation and testing, respectively, with two distinct sets of countries used as test individuals.
-To ensure that the model does not just overfit the data, we removed those 40 test countries from the knowledge base before we generated another 5000 samples as training data.
-In addition to this, we included only those inferences in the evaluation and test sample that concerned at least one of the test individuals, the only exception being regions and subregions, for which we included class predictions as well.
-Unlike this, training samples contain all inferences whatsoever.
+For evaluating a trained model, we created two samples with such hold-out sets of countries for evaluation and testing, respectively, with two distinct sets of countries used as test individuals.
+To ensure that the model does not just overfit the data, we removed those 40 test countries from the knowledge base before we generated 5000 samples as training data.
+In addition to this, we included only those inferences in the evaluation and test sample that concerned at least one of the test individuals, again to make sure that the model cannot just overfit the training data, the only exception being regions and subregions, for which we included class predictions as well.
+Unlike this, training samples contain all inferences~whatsoever.

 Finally, in order to obtain a larger amount of test data, we generated 20 independent datasets for each of the three versions outlined above.
 For every one of those, we trained an RRN on the training data, and evaluated the model on the according test sample.
 The results reported in this work summarize the outcomes of all these evaluation runs.